Dermatology Technician Training Programs and Requirements

 Medical Assistant Certificate

-A 1-year medical assistant certificate program prepares students for clinical duties and administrative responsibilities in numerous types of healthcare settings.
+A medical assistant certificate program prepares students for clinical duties and administrative responsibilities in numerous types of healthcare settings.
 Potential dermatology technicians take courses in medical terminology, pharmacology, anatomy and dermatology.
 Administrative subjects covered include bookkeeping, clerical roles and insurance processing.

-Associate of Applied Science for Medical Assistants
+Associate's Degree in Applied Science for Medical Assistants

 Licenses and Certifications